 How to make changes to your thought process

-This is where Rapid Transformational Therapy (RTT) can help support the change process, RTT is a powerful tool to help make quick and lasting changes to the mind.
-RTT uses hypnosis to identify the root cause of an issue and find the beliefs buried deep in the subconscious (and often unknown to the conscious mind) and then tell the mind and body to react and feel differently, so that issues such as depression, anxiety, phobias, panic attacks or habits can be overcome easily and effortlessly.
+This is where Rapid Transformational Therapy (RTT) can help support the change process, Rapid Transformational Therapy is a powerful tool to help make quick and lasting changes to the mind.
+Rapid Transformational Therapy uses hypnosis to identify the root cause of an issue and find the beliefs buried deep in the subconscious (and often unknown to the conscious mind) and then tell the mind and body to react and feel differently, so that issues such as depression, anxiety, phobias, panic attacks or habits can be overcome easily and effortlessly.
 This gives the client the power in their mind to make lasting changes in their life and feel free of their issue.

-Look out for Helen’s next article which will outline what RTT is and how it can help us alter the programmes we’ve made for ourselves.
+Look out for Helen’s next article which will outline what Rapid Transformational Therapy is and how it can help us alter the programmes we’ve made for ourselves.